Roadtripping: How to Have a Wonderful Getaway by Car Culture Share on facebook Share on twitter Share on linkedin Read Time: 2 …

 2. Refresh your space

 A little bit of redecorating is the perfect way to prepare for what promises to be a beautiful British summer!
-Add a bit of exotic flair in the form of new colours and fabrics, or a glass door from Oakwood Doors to bring the summery scenes inside.
+Add a bit of exotic flair in the form of new colours and fabrics, or a glazed door from Oakwood Doors to bring the summery scenes inside.
 Even a handful of new houseplants will make your home an ideal setting to celebrate the end of lockdown once indoor gatherings are allowed again.

 A spot of DIY is also a great way to master some new skills – just be sure to get permission from your landlord before making any significant changes to your student house!